-Recycle and dispose of your hazardous metal wastes with Globe Metal® only costs you a fraction of landfilling cost while allowing you to contribute to the circular economy and environmental sustainability.
-The goal at Globe Metal® is to find the best recycling options for our customers to minimize waste, improve sustainability and reduce costs.
-Our hazardous waste experts work with our global network to provide safe, effective and cost-efficient hazardous waste removal, transportation, recycling and disposal solutions.
-We are experienced in helping customers recycling hazardous materials from different manufacturing processes, be it mixed metal powders, dusts, dross, grindings, swarf, sludges, slags, etc.
+Recycling and disposing of your hazardous metal wastes with Globe Metal® only costs you a fraction of the landfilling cost while allowing you to contribute to the circular economy and environmental sustainability.
+The goal at Globe Metal® is to find the best recycling options for our customers to minimize waste, improve sustainability, and reduce costs.
+Our hazardous waste experts work with our global network to provide safe, effective, and cost-efficient hazardous waste removal, transportation, recycling and disposal solutions.
+We are experienced in helping customers recycle hazardous materials from different manufacturing processes, be it mixed metal powders, dusts, dross, grindings, swarf, sludges, slags, etc.

 See how we’ve helped our customers:

 An aerospace company accumulated a full warehouse of mixed cobalt, nickel, aluminum, and molybdenum powders and was facing enormous disposal costs and potential safety hazards.